 Roth 457(b) Deferred Compensation Plan (DCP)

-A Roth 457(b) is a Deferred Compensation Plan (DCP) developed by the IRS to allow employees of educational institutions and certain tax-exempt organizations to save after-tax dollars for retirement.
+A Roth 457(b) is a Deferred Compensation Plan (DCP) that allows employees of educational institutions and certain tax-exempt organizations to save after-tax dollars for retirement.
 A Roth 457(b) works much like a Roth 403(b) plan in terms of taxes and loans and can offer another way to save for retirement.
 Some school districts sponsor Roth 457(b) plans in addition to offering a Roth 403(b) plan.

 What you should know about a Roth 457(b):